5GEVE/D3.7-Test-Suites-Results/component_tests/adaptation_layer/README.md

 ## Test results

+- [output-ever-driver](output-ever-driver): results executed for the EVER driver.
 - [output-osm-driver](output-osm-driver): results executed with an OSM instance
 - [output-onap-driver](output-onap-driver): results executed with an ONAP instance
 - [output-nfvo-data](output-nfvo-data): results for NFVO information retrieval.